hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 Now that you have a checkpoint from the trained object detection model, you can deploy it to Kserve to run inference and predictions.

-# Part 5: Deploying Trained Model on Kserve
+# Part 5: Deploying trained model on Kserve

 This notebook walks you each step to deploy a custom object detection model on KServe.

-We will show you how to:
+Here, I will show you how to:

-* Install Kserve Natively using Kind and Knative
+* Install Kserve natively using Kind and Knative
 * Create a Persistent Volume Claim for local model deployment
 * Preparing custom model for Kserve inference
 * Deploying model using a KServe InferenceService
 * Complete a sample request and plot predictions

-Note: This notebook was tested on a Linux-based machine with Nvidia T4 GPUs.
-We also assume Docker is installed in your Linux system/environment
+*Note: This notebook was tested on a Linux-based machine with Nvidia T4 GPUs.
+We also assume Docker is installed in your Linux system/environment*

 Let's get started!

 ## Pre-reqs: Setting up Python and Jupyter Lab environment

-Run the below commands to set up a python virtual environment, and install all the python packages needed for this tutorial
+Run the below commands to set up a Python virtual environment, and install all the Python packages needed for this tutorial

 ```cwl
 sudo apt-get update && sudo apt-get  install python3.8-venv